bangle-io/bangle.dev-boilerplates/README.md

 # bangle.dev-boilerplates

-Bunch of starter boilerplates for bangle.dev
+This repository contains boilerplates on how to integrate bangle.dev with your favourite toolchain.